 Topics such as ESG, climate change, and the current investment needs of institutional investors are intensively discussed.
-Markus Hill spoke for FONDSBOUTIQUEN.DE with Daniel Grieger, Plenum Investments AG, about the challenges for portfolio management in the fixed income segment, the topic CAT Bonds (Insurance-Linked Securities), and about his enthusiasm for this special segment.
+Markus Hill spoke for FUNDBOUTIQUES.COM with Daniel Grieger, Plenum Investments AG, about the challenges for portfolio management in the fixed income segment, the topic CAT Bonds (Insurance-Linked Securities), and about his enthusiasm for this special segment.
 Additionally, the importance of subordinated bonds in banks and insurance companies was discussed as well as the importance of empathy (keyword: diversity of interests & perspectives – “palms of steel”).

 Hill: How long have you been involved with the topic of insurance-linked securities (CAT bonds)?

 Grieger: I originally come from Mannheim, my studies in St. Gallen were the reason for my emigration.
-At the St. Gallen Symposium, I heard the then CEO of Swiss Re, Walter Kielholz, speak about climate change.
-I was thrilled that a profit-oriented company was taking on the topic.
+At the St. Gallen Symposium, I heard the then CEO of Swiss Re, Walter Kielholz, speak about climate change and was thrilled that a profit-oriented company was taking on the topic.
 I started working for the Institute of Insurance Economics, wrote my thesis in 1999 on CAT Bonds, and – had my first job at Swiss Re.
-Now, at the time, there was no money to be made in CAT Bonds, and the regulatory arbitrage between bank regulation and the then almost non-existent regulation of reinsurers brought quite different opportunities.
+At the time, there was no money to be made in CAT Bonds, and the regulatory arbitrage between bank regulation and the then almost non-existent regulation of reinsurers brought quite different opportunities.
 I became an underwriter and did mostly structured credit and credit derivatives.
-It was an exciting time.
-It wasn’t until I moved to Horizon21 and the aftermath of Hurricane Katrina in 2007 that I started looking at CAT Bonds again, and then immediately as an investor.
+It was an exciting time but it wasn’t until I moved to Horizon21 and the aftermath of Hurricane Katrina in 2007 that I started looking at CAT Bonds again, and then immediately as an investor.
 The interface between the insurance industry and asset management has stuck with me ever since.
 Both worlds have their peculiarities and I find bridging them very exciting.
 Besides, my job is about making a small contribution to keeping insurance premiums affordable in certain geographies and thereby mitigating the impact of climate change on private households.
 But my work result will also hopefully ultimately ensure that investors achieve a higher and more stable return than with usual investment instruments.

 Hill: What challenges are investors currently facing in the fixed income sector?